backstage/backstage/README.md

 ## Getting started

-To run the Backstage frontend, you will need to have the following installed:
+To run a Backstage app, you will need to have the following installed:

 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [NodeJS](https://nodejs.org/en/download/) - Active LTS Release, currently v12